noveroa/GeneExplorer/README.md

 2. Gene breakdown feature should have a bar chart that displays a count of data elements broken down by consequence[term].

 ## Further Features:
-- The columns displayed are currently hard coded, but can be dynically loaded and set as hidden or visible as desired- - Display thumbnail image associated with each article (Too nested to understand best way to implement'
+- The columns displayed are currently hard coded, but can be loaded  on  the fly and set as hidden or visible as desired
-- Paging of large result sets are paged and cabn be changed by user to view more options
+- Paging of large result sets are paged and can be changed by user to view more options
 - You can use the included search box to search the text of the data table and filter
 - sort through each table column
 ![ScreenShot](/screenshots/filtered.png)